wdporter/i-am-that-vuepress/15-the-jnani/readme.md

 **Q:**&ensp;God will help.

-**M:**&ensp;To help you God must know your existence.
+**M:**&ensp;To help you, God must know your existence.
 But you and your world are dream states.
 In dream you may suffer agonies.
-None knows them, and none can help you.
+No one knows them, and no one can help you.

 **Q:**&ensp;So all my questions, my search and study are of no use?

 **M:**&ensp;These are but the stirrings of a man who is tired of sleeping.
 They are not the causes of awakening, but its early signs.
-But, you must not ask idle questions, to which you already know the answers.
+But you must not ask idle questions to which you already know the answers.

 **Q:**&ensp;How am I to get a true answer?

-**M:**&ensp;By asking a true question — non-verbally, but by daring to live according to your lights.
+**M:**&ensp;By asking a true question — not verbally, but by daring to live according to your lights.
 A man willing to die for truth will get it.

-**Q:**&ensp;Another question.
-There is the person.
+**Q:**&ensp;Another question: There is the person.
 There is the knower of the person.
 There is the witness.
 Are the knower and the witness the same, or are they separate states?

-**M:**&ensp;The knower and the witness are two or one?
+**M:**&ensp;The knower and the witness are two or one.
 When the knower is seen as separate from the known, the witness stands alone.
 When the known and the knower are seen as one, the witness becomes one with them.

 **Q:**&ensp;Who is the <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span>?
 The witness or the supreme?